tsmp-falcon-platform/ci-bundle-utils/README.md

   Transform using the normalize.yaml but obfuscating any sensitive data.

+  NOTE:
-  NOTE: The credentials and sensitive data will be hashed and cannot be used in an actual bundle.
+  - The credentials and sensitive data will be hashed and cannot be used in an actual bundle.
+  - Setting BUNDLEUTILS_CREDENTIAL_HASH=false will revert to the standard method.

 Options:
   -t, --target-dir DIRECTORY  The target directory for the YAML documents.